julioarp/julioarp.github.io/index.md

 [“Hospitals, Maternal and Infant Health: Impact of the Opening of Public Hospitals in Mexico”](https://publications.iadb.org/en/hospitals-maternal-and-infant-health-impact-opening-public-hospitals-mexico), jointly with Eduardo Fajnzylber and Sebastian Bauhoff - Winner 2024 ASHECON Health and Development Program Chair Award

-"ACA Medicaid Expansion and Homelessness: Increasing the Overall Capacity of the Safety Net", jointly with Johabed Olvera - Submitted
+"ACA Medicaid Expansion and Homelessness: Increasing the Overall Capacity of the Safety Net", jointly with Johabed Olvera

+"Property Rights Changes and Public Investment: Evidence from a Land Certification Program in Mexico", jointly with Mario Miguel Pérez